Grants

 Eligibility is based on the following:

-• You are Pell eligible but have not received the maximum amount based on your EFC, OR
+• You are Pell eligible but have not received the maximum amount based on your SAI, OR

-• You are not Pell Grant eligible because your EFC is too high, you may then receive the IASG.
+• You are not Pell Grant eligible because your SAI is too high, you may then receive the IASG.

 For students who are eligible, the Financial Aid Office will automatically offer this grant based on information provided by the Department of Education.